Natural Products

 Libido changes

-While some women report they have an improvement in their sex life once the fear of pregnancy has receded at Menopause, but for others the reverse is true.
+While some women report they have an improvement in their sex life once the fear of pregnancy at Menopause is reduced, but for others the reverse is true if they are still hoping to become pregnant.

 A combination of changing hormone levels, where your oestrogen levels will be affecting your normal vaginal lubrication, and a combination of some of the other symptoms listed here such as poor sleep, fatigue and anxiety, will also contribute.